What is the Creative Ventures Program?

 For this program, any legally constituted organisation may act as an auspice, except state-owned agencies, local government authorities, academic/training institutions and entities controlled/owned by education institutions.

-If you’ve applied for the Creative Enterprises Program can also act as an auspice organisation for applicants of the Creative Ventures Program.
+A recipient of the Creative Enterprises Program can also act as an auspice organisation for applicants of the Creative Ventures Program.

 In the application, you’ll be asked to provide details of the auspicing organisation, such as the organisation’s legal name, ABN and contact details.